MikeGordillo/TechBlog1/README.md

 * [Questions](#questions)

 ## Description:
 * This is a Blog/Posts App for a user to create a profile and make comments and post and update them.
-The comments are saved to a Mysql dadabase to the specific user profile to ater retrieve and update the comments/posts.
+The comments are saved to a Mysql dadabase to the specific user profile to alter retrieve and update the comments/posts.
 The user will be able to view previous comments by other users and the times and date, at which the posts where made.
 ## Installation:
 * Download all the files in this repository, then npm i and run start.
 ## Usage: